tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * Since this lesson works with API keys, you and the students must not hardcode or print any API keys, or request URLs with keys.
 All keys must be stored in environment variables and then referred to with an `os.getenv` function call in Python.

-* This lesson has a dependency on the Quandl and Plaid APIs being up and running.
+* This lesson is dependent upon the Quandl and Plaid APIs being up and running.
 Visit each site and execute preemptive API calls to ensure connectivity.
 It is imperative to confirm that the APIs used in this lesson are executing as expected.

 * Some students may have experience working with making API calls.
-Keep an eye out for any students that are more advanced with APIs and could assist with review activities.
-Allowing advanced students to conduct reviews and help their peers is a great way to keep them engaged and interested in the material.
+Keep an eye out for these more advanced students so they can potentially assist with review activities; allowing them to help their peers is a great way to keep them engaged and interested in the material.

 ### Sample Class Video (Highly Recommended)